DarthParametric/RT_Weapon_Asset_Pack/README.md

 ### For Mod Authors:
 Ensure you have the mod template prepared ([refer to the initial setup guide](https://github.com/WittleWolfie/OwlcatModdingWiki/wiki/Initial-Setup-of-v1.5-Rogue-Trader-Template)) and that you have installed the template component of [MicroPatches](https://github.com/microsoftenator2022/MicroPatches/releases) (MicroPatches-Editor-Installer.exe).

-Download a copy of the asset pack's mod folder from the [releases section](https://github.com/DarthParametric/DPWeaponAssetPack/releases/latest) and extract it to `WhRtModTemplate\Assets\Modifications\` alongside your existing mod project/s.
+Download a copy of the asset pack's template folder from the [releases section](https://github.com/DarthParametric/DPWeaponAssetPack/releases/latest) and extract it to `WhRtModTemplate\Assets\Modifications\` alongside your existing mod project/s.

 Download the edited copy of the [ExtractBlueprintDirectReferences.cs](Scripts/ExtractBlueprintDirectReferences.cs) template script.
 Place it into the template's `WhRtModTemplate\Assets\Editor\Build\Tasks\` folder, overwriting the original when asked.

 Create your own mod project, if you haven't already.
 Create a new weapon blueprint and under the `m_VisualParameters` section, click the browse button next to the `m_WeaponModel` slot to choose the appropriate weapon prefab from the asset pack.
 You can also do the same for icons.
 Once the blueprint has been edited to your requirements, add it to your mod's Blueprint folder.

+Install the enduser mod from Nexus or ModFinder in order to be able to test that your mod's asset references work correctly in-game.

 **N.B.:** Make sure you do ***not*** physically include any of the asset pack's content in your own mod folder!
 Your mod only requires blueprint references.
 Endusers will need to download the mod version of the asset pack separately.